roryp/Generative-AI-for-beginners-java/04-PracticalSamples/foundrylocal/README.md

 **"Connection refused" or "Service unavailable"**
 - Make sure Foundry Local is running: `foundry model list`
-- Verify the service is on port 5273: Check `application.properties`
+- Check the actual port Foundry Local is using: `foundry service status`
+- Update your `application.properties` with the correct port from the status command
 - Try restarting Foundry Local: `foundry model run phi-3.5-mini`

 **"Model not found" errors**